 REPURCHASE AND REVERSE REPURCHASE AGREEMENTS.
 The Fund may enter into repurchase and reverse repurchase agreements.
 When the Fund enters into a repurchase agreement, it "sells" securities to a broker-dealer or financial institution and agrees to repurchase such securities on a mutually agreed date for the price paid by the broker-dealer or financial institution, plus interest at a negotiated rate.
-In a reverse repurchase transaction, the Fund "buys" securities issued from a broker-dealer or financial institution, subject to the obligation of the broker-dealer or financial institution to repurchase such securities at the price paid by the Fund, plus interest at a negotiated rate.
+In a reverse repurchase transaction, the Fund "buys" securities issued from a broker- dealer or financial institution, subject to the obligation of the broker-dealer or financial institution to repurchase such securities at the price paid by the Fund, plus interest at a negotiated rate.
 The use of repurchase and reverse repurchase agreements by the Fund involves certain risks.
 For example, if the seller of securities to the Fund under a reverse repurchase agreement defaults on its obligation to repurchase the underlying securities, as a result of its bankruptcy or otherwise, the Fund will seek to dispose of such securities, which action could involve costs or delays.
-If the seller becomes insolvent and subject to liquidation or reorganization under applicable bankruptcy or other laws, the Fund may not be able to substantiate its interest in the underlying securities.
+If the seller becomes insolvent and subject to liquidation or reorganization under applicable bankruptcy or other laws, the Fund's ability to dispose of the underlying securities may be restricted.
+It is possible, in a bankruptcy or liquidation scenario, that the Fund may not be able to substantiate its interest in the underlying securities.
 Finally, if a seller defaults on its obligation to repurchase securities under a reverse repurchase agreement, the Fund may suffer a loss to the extent that it is forced to liquidate its position in the market, and proceeds from the sale of the underlying securities are less than the repurchase price agreed to by the defaulting seller.
 Similar elements of risk arise in the event of the bankruptcy or insolvency of the buyer.